initdotlove/fetchmail-ldap/README.md

 Run `fetchmail.sh` and take a look at the output - it should be similiar to the `poll ...` line.

-If everything fine setup a Cronjob to invoke the script:
+If everything is fine setup a Cronjob to invoke the script:

 `*/5 * * * * /usr/local/bin/fetchmail.sh | fetchmail -f -`